 How has your family responded to your artwork?

 They love it!
 My grandfather

 comments on all my images.
 He sees me as the prodigal son.

 Have you a formal art education?

-What do you see as the role of the artist in society?
+What do you see as the artist’s role in society?
+Your role?

 To communicate to the public the intensity with which one can see and feel.

 Note: You can contact the artist at his email email@example.com or reach out via his Instagram.